suchipi/quickjs/README.md

 - Clone the repo and cd to its folder
 - Run `./docker/build-images.sh`
-- Run either `./docker/run-image.sh linux`, `./docker/run-image.sh windows`, or `./docker/run-image.sh darwin`, depending on what binaries you want to create. `darwin` means macOS.
+- Run either `./docker/run-image.sh linux`, `./docker/run-image.sh windows`, `./docker/run-image.sh darwin`, or `./docker/run-image.sh darwin-arm` depending on what binaries you want to create (`darwin` means macOS x64, `darwin-arm` means macOS ARM and iOS).
 - You will now be in a shell inside a docker container.
 Run `make`.
 - Assuming everything compiled correctly, you can now exit the docker container shell by pressing Ctrl+D.
 - Build artifacts will be present within the `build` folder (which is a symlink).
 The directory structure inside that folder mirrors the structure at the repo root.
 The most notable artifacts are: